Not sure what to pack for an African safari? Here’s exactly what I found useful — and what I’d skip next time.

 More Information About African Safaris:

-Here are some more posts about Safaris, Tanzania and Africa, including some that I’m still working on.
+Here are some more posts about Safaris, Tanzania and Africa.
 If you’d like to receive emails when I’ve posted new content to the site, please complete the short form above.

 - Best Camera for Safari?
 Simple to Use & Stunning Results